MartinVerniere/project-management-platform/README.md

 ## Purpose

-The goal of this project is to learn full-stack development by building a production-style application incrementally, implementing features from backend APIs to frontend interfaces.
+The goal of this project was to learn full-stack development utilizing Angular for the frontend, by building a production-style application incrementally, implementing features from backend APIs to frontend interfaces.

 ## Tech Stack